Price Clouds Everything

 - Milton Friedman

-You've assessed fit first.
-Then you calculated ROI and the cheap solution comes out on top.
+You've assessed the options based on fit.
+Then you calculated ROI.
+The cheaper solution comes out on top.
 What now?

 RECOMMENDATION: Treat the low-cost solution with extreme suspicion.
-This is your warning sign to increase your due diligence.
-We are currently watching one such "low-cost" vendor in the reporting automation industry cease operations and advise their existing client base they are on their own.
-For some of these folks, this is happening DURING their implementation of the software.
+This is your warning sign to bolster your due diligence.
+We recently watched one "low-cost" vendor in the reporting automation industry cease operations and advise their existing clients that they are on their own.
+For some of these folks, this happened while they were implementing the software.

-- Double check fit-assessment.
-If you have any doubt, have the low-cost vendors re-demo to confirm they meet your needs.
+- Double-check fit-assessment.
+If you have any doubt, have the low-cost vendors re-demo the product to confirm it meets your needs.

 - Assess the vendor track record.
 How many clients do they have?
 How many times have they solved the problem(s) you have?
-Ask about failed implementations and what causes their implementations to fail.
+Ask about failed implementations and what caused them to fail.
 Be suspicious of anyone who says they don't have any.

 - Closely assess their implementation team.
 Does the vendor have in-depth knowledge of not only the tool but your business process?
 Have they been "on your side of the table"?
 Have they been an HR manager or comptroller or auditor or finance officer and done the tasks that their tool addresses?